Written By: Grave Reviews Staff

 ***May contain some spoilers***

-The story is very fascinating.
-Six people wake up in a cube-shaped room, not knowing where they are or why they are there.
-Together they must try to escape what appears to be an endless maze, each room with a possible trap.
+Cube (1997) follows seven people who wake up in a cube-shaped room, not knowing where they are or why they are there.
+Together they must try to escape what appears to be an endless maze, each room with a potential trap.
 This Sci-fi/horror film has a unique concept that leaves much mystery to the audience.
 Filled with deadly traps, the group comes across what appears to be a handicapped individual.
-However, his ability to compute mathematical equations comes becomes a helpful tool for their possible escape.
-From stories like Lord of the Flies, there is always one person who tries to turn the others against each other.
+However, his ability to compute mathematical equations proves helpful in trying to escape this death trap.
+But, not everyone in the group may have genuine intentions.

 Cube (1997) offers an array of creative and unique scenes which portray blood, gore and severed body parts.
 In the film, Cube (1997), each room is devised of a particular trap which the protagonists have to overcome.
 In one room, for example, a wire fence comes down and slices a person in cubes in a grotesque way.
-However, Cube (1997) excels more at building suspense and anticipation in the viewers rather than excessive blood and gore.
-Nevertheless, there will be no shortage of the gore factor.
+Although Cube (1997) has its fair share of blood and gore, the film excels at building suspense and creating the anticipation that another trap is right around the corner.

 The Grave Review